Bob Cameron (racing driver)

 Robert Cameron (December 18, 1927 – June 4, 1960) was an American stock car racing driver.
-He was a pioneer of the sport, competing in the inaugural year of the Strictly Stock division, which is now the NASCAR Cup series.
+He was a pioneer of the sport, competing in the inaugural year of the Strictly Stock division, which is now the NASCAR Cup Series.

 Racing career

-Bob Cameron made two appearances in the NASCAR Grand National Series, with a best finish of sixth.
+Cameron made two appearances in the NASCAR Grand National Series, with a best finish of sixth.
 He spent the majority of his career racing in the Modified division competing at the renowned tracks of New York, including Brewerton Speedway Monroe County Fairgrounds, Oswego Speedway, Vernon Fairgrounds and Weedsport Speedway.
 Cameron was the victor at the inaugural event at Spencer Speedway in Williamson.

-Bob Cameron lost his life in a racing accident at the Lancaster Speedway on June 4, 1960.
+Cameron lost his life in a racing accident at the Lancaster Speedway on June 4, 1960.

 Cameron was inducted into the Northeast Dirt Modified Hall of Fame in 2023.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)